-The rise of email marketing led to the creation of the CAN-SPAM Act, which prevents businesses from using deceptive or untruthful headlines/subject lines.
+The rise of email marketing led to the creating of the CAN-SPAM Act, which prevents businesses from using deceptive or untruthful headlines/subject lines.
 The act also requires companies to indicate that the message is indeed an advertisement and show their name and address in the message.
 Your messages must additionally show the recipient how to opt-out of the emails.
 If the customer chooses to opt-out, you must honor their request.

 Violating email marketing regulations can result in steep fines.
 So, before starting your business’s email marketing campaign, make sure the messages fulfill the requirements mentioned above.